-- A. No more than 15% of the total portfolio may be invested in commercial paper; - B. No more than 5% of the total portfolio may be invested per issuer. - C. The maturity does not exceed 270 days from the date of purchase; - D. The paper is of "prime" quality of the highest ranking or of the highest letter and number rating as provided for by a nationally recognized statistical-rating organization (NRSRO).
+- A. No more than 4525% of the total portfolio may be invested in commercial paper; - B. No more than 5% of the total portfolio may be invested per issuer. - C. The City may purchase no more than 10% of the outstanding commercial paper of any single issuer. - CD.
+The maturity does not exceed 270 days from the date of purchase; - The paper is of "prime" quality of the highest ranking or of the highest letter and number rating as provided for by a nationally recognized statistical-rating organization (NRSRO).
 The entity that issues the commercial paper shall meet all of the following conditions in either paragraph (1) or paragraph (2): - I) Is organized and operating in the United States as a general corporation.
 Has total assets in excess of five hundred million dollars (\$500,000,000).
-Has debt other than commercial paper, if any, that is rated "A" or higher by a nationally recognized statistical-rating organization (NRSRO). - II) Is organized within the United States as a special purpose corporation, trust, or limited liability company.
+Has debt other than commercial paper, if any, that is rated in the rating category of "A" or its equivalent or higher by a nationally recognized statistical-rating organization (NRSRO).

+II) Is organized within the United States as a special purpose corporation, trust, or limited liability company.
 Has program wide credit enhancements including, but not limited to, overcollateralization, letters of credit, or surety bond.
 Has commercial paper that is rated "A-1" or higher, or the equivalent, by a nationally recognized statistical-rating organization (NRSRO).